clj-commons/pretty/README.md

 # REPL and nREPL Support

-To enable pretty exceptions when using the REPL under [leiningen](https://github.com/technomancy/leiningen), add the following to your project (or to `~/.lein/profiles.clj`):
+To enable pretty exceptions when using the REPL under [leiningen](https://github.com/technomancy/leiningen), add `io.aviso:pretty` as a dependency, then add the following to your project (or to `~/.lein/profiles.clj`):

 ```clojure